 What credit score do you need to buy a house in Las Vegas (2026)?

 For a conventional loan — the most common way to buy in Clark County — you generally need a minimum FICO score of 620.
-That single number, set in the Fannie Mae and Freddie Mac guidelines, is the qualifying floor for the standard 3%-down conventional programs most Las Vegas buyers use.
+That single number, set in the Fannie Mae and Freddie Mac guidelines, is the qualifying floor for the standard low-down-payment conventional programs most Las Vegas buyers use.
 A 620 score gets you in the door; a stronger score gets you better terms.

 | FICO band | Score range | What it usually means for a Las Vegas buyer |